Lichtenburg, South Africa: Hoërskool Lichtenburg

 Hoërskool Lichtenburg is well known throughout the North West province and even in the Gauteng province for sports and academics.
 It is an Afrikaans medium school of over a thousand learners from all over the district, even from Botswana.
 The school has always prided itself in top performance, tradition and culture.
 There are two large boarding houses.
 These are mainly populated by teens from the surrounding farms.
 Hoërskool Lichtenburg excels at sport, especially when it comes to rugby and hockey.
 Its greatest rivals are schools in the Potchefstroom area and schools in Rustenburg.
 In academics it also excels.
 For the last few years it has seen a 100% matric pass rate.
 Notable people who went to Hoërskool Lichtenburg include Hestrie Cloete (Olympic silver medallist) and Kieka Mynhardt (mathematician).

 Notable Athletes

-Lichtenburg has produced a number of notable athletes over the years.

-Pierre Vorster was the All Africa Champion in High Jump in 1995 (2.22m).

-Richard Bands represented South Africa as a Springbok rugby player in 11 tests and scored one of the best ever tries by a prop in international rugby.
+Lichtenburg has produced a number of notable athletes over the years including Richard Bands, who represented South Africa as a Springbok rugby player in 11 tests and scored one of the best ever tries by a prop in international rugby.

 Hestrie Cloete was a world class high jump athlete.
-Hestrie Cloete was the husband of Jurie els.
-Her foremost achievements were winning two world championships and two silver medals at Olympic Games.